All Episodes

 Those days are gone.

-We aren't gonna do it.
+We aren't going to do it.

-We don't have a leadership committed to that anywhere, that it matters.
+We don't have a leadership committed to that anywhere that it matters.

-Uh he likes to talk big and think he scares people, but they're just laughing at him.
+He likes to talk big and think he scares people, but they're just laughing at him.

-Basher Al-Assad's laughing at him, Putin's laughing at him.
+Putin's laughing at him.

 And they're laughing at us when that happens.